arez/arez/docs/generated_classes.md

 `com.example.Arez_MyComponent`.

-If the [`@ArezComponent`](at_arez_component.md) annotated class is not a top-level type, the enhanced component class name will be include its enclosing types’ names, joined with an underscore.
+If the [`@ArezComponent`](at_arez_component.md) annotated class is not a top-level type, the enhanced component class name will be include its enclosing types names, joined with an underscore.
 For example, this code:

 {@file_content: file=arez/doc/examples/nested/MyContainer.java start_line=public include_start_line=true}